Ellis, Tim & Turnbull, James & Knowles, TG & Lines, Jeffrey & Auchterlonie, Neil

 The ocean is the last source of readily available, truly wild food on earth.
 The rise of sea-cage salmon farming is an extension of the industrial agricultural frontier into the sea, creating a need for a product that never existed previously.

-Profitability for salmon farmers depends on externalizing costs, like allowing ocean currents to carry away feces, and dumping plastic garbage along the coast line, rather than paying to dispose of it.³¹
+Profitability for salmon farmers depends on externalizing costs, like allowing ocean currents to carry away feces, and dumping plastic garbage along the coastline, rather than paying to dispose of it.

-Overall, it is estimated that in the six year period between 2013 and 2019, companies in Canada, Norway, the United Kingdom, and Chile wracked up nearly $70 billion CAD in externalized costs, with $26 billion CAD being directly borne by consumers.³²
+Overall, it is estimated that in the six year period between 2013 and 2019, companies in Canada, Norway, the United Kingdom, and Chile racked up nearly US$47 billion in externalized costs.

 VIEW RESOURCES USED FOR THIS ARTICLE